autoSteve/acMqtt/README.md

 Add the keyword 'MQTT' to groups for CBus discovery, plus...

 One of light, fan, fan_pct, cover, select, sensor, switch, binary_sensor, bsensor or button, plus...  (default if not specified is 'light')
-- sa=     Suggested area (*requied* to ensure correct device naming in HA)
+- sa=     Suggested area
-- img=    Image
+- img=    Image (sensible automated defaults are provided, see below)
-- pn=     Preferred name (defaults to CBus tag)
+- pn=     Preferred name (defaults to CBus group name)
 - class=  Device class to use in Home Assistant (User param/sensor only, see https://www.home-assistant.io/integrations/sensor/#device-class)
 - dec=    Decimal places (User param/sensor only)
 - unit=   Unit of measurement (User param/sensor only)
 - scale=  Multiplier / divider (User param/sensor only)
 - lvl=    List of applicable levels, separated by "-' (Trigger button and select only)
-- on=     Alias shown in HA for a 'bsensor' ON value (bsensor only)
+- on=     Preferred value shown in HA for a 'bsensor' ON value (bsensor only)
-- off=    Alias shown in HA for a 'bsensor' OFF value (bsensor only)
+- off=    Preferred value shown in HA for a 'bsensor' OFF value (bsensor only)
-- Plus the tag includeunits if measurement application sensor MQTT values should have the unit of measurement included (for the measurement app the unit is read from CBus, not the unit= tag).
-Caution: This will make the sensor value a string, probably breaking any automations in HA that might expect a number.
+- Plus the tag includeunits for measurement application values only, which appends the unit of measurement (for the measurement app the unit is read from CBus, not the unit= tag).
+Caution: This will make the sensor value a string, probably breaking any automations in HA that might expect a number, so using measurement app values without includeunits is probably what you want to be doing unless just displaying a value, which should probably use the right class anyway...

 Using lvl= for trigger control buttons is highly recommended.
 This will attempt to publish only certain levels, greatly improving discovery performance.
 If not specified the script will publish all levels having a tag.